itiligent/Guacamole-Installer/README.md

 ⚙️ **To customize with the many available script options:**

 - Exit `1-setup.sh` at the first prompt.
 - All configurable script options are noted at the start of `1-setup.sh` under **Silent setup options**.
 Re-run the edited setup script after making your changes.
-(Run this locally, do not re-run the automatic install web link).
+(Re-run script locally, do not re-run the automatic install web link).
 - Certain combinations of the **Silent setup options** will allow for a fully unattended install supporting mass deployment or highly customized docker builds.

 **Other useful custom install notes:**